FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 $ cargo new sqlite-parser
 ```

-This will create a new folder for and put a simple Rust binary project in it.
+This will create a new folder and put a simple Rust binary project in it.
 If you are new to Rust, we are going be working in `src/main.rs` for the rest
 of this post.
 However we should look a little more into the Sqlite documentation
 before we start writing any code.